Nicholas of Tolentino: Life

 On account of his kind and gentle manner his superiors entrusted him with the daily feeding of the poor at the monastery gates, but at times he was so free with the friary's provisions that the procurator begged the superior to check his generosity.
-Once, when weak after a long fast, he received a vision of the Blessed Virgin Mary and Saint Augustine, who told him to eat some bread marked with a cross and dipped in water.
+Once, when weak after a long fast, he received a vision of Jesus, the Blessed Virgin Mary, and Saint Augustine.
+He was told to eat some bread marked with a cross and dipped in water.
 Upon doing so he was immediately stronger.
 He started distributing these rolls to the ailing, while praying to Mary, often curing the sufferers; this is the origin of the Augustinian custom of blessing and distributing Saint Nicholas Bread.

 In Tolentino, Nicholas worked as a peacemaker in a city torn by strife between the Guelphs and Ghibellines who, in the conflict for control of Italy, supported the Pope and the Holy Roman Emperor respectively.
 He ministered to his flock, helped the poor and visited prisoners.
 When working wonders or healing people, he always asked those he helped to "Say nothing of this", explaining that he was just God's instrument.

 During his life, Nicholas is said to have received visions, including images of Purgatory, which friends ascribed to his lengthy fasts.
 Prayer for the souls in Purgatory was the outstanding characteristic of his spirituality.
 Because of this Nicholas was proclaimed patron of the souls in Purgatory, in 1884 by Leo XIII.

 Towards the end of his life he became ill, suffering greatly, but still continued the mortifications that had been part of his holy life.
 Nicholas died on September 10, 1305.